hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

 ### Configuring Cipher Suites

-To get the best performance out of OpenSSL, the correct [cipher suites](https://en.wikipedia.org/wiki/Cipher_suite) needs to be configured.
+To get the best performance out of OpenSSL, the correct [cipher suites](https://en.wikipedia.org/wiki/Cipher_suite) need to be configured.
-Each cipher-suite has different performance and security characteristics and depending on the hardware and the selected cipher-suite, the overhead of TLS can range from dramatic to almost negligible.
+Each cipher suite has different performance and security characteristics and depending on the hardware and selected cipher suite, the overhead of TLS can range from dramatic to almost negligible.

-The cipher-suites is configured using:
+The cipher suites are configured using the `ciphersuites` property as shown below:

 ```xml
 <ssl enabled="true">
     <factory-class-name>com.hazelcast.nio.ssl.OpenSSLEngineFactory</factory-class-name>